 If you have very limited time then I suggest you focus on the first two marketing activities and add some social media in too.

-You might be worried that you will turn into a spammer or overdo the marketing.
-But in my experience potential visitors need to be reminded when shows are on as they live busy lives.
-If you use these techniques in a personal and targeted way, with friendly and inviting language, you will be considered to be thoughtful – not a spammer.
+You might be worried that you will become annoying to your audience, but in my experience potential visitors need to be reminded when shows are on as they live busy lives.
+If you use these techniques in a personal and targeted way, with friendly and inviting language, you will be considered to be thoughtful – not annoying!

-One more thought about marketing … there isn’t really a ‘quick fix’ although all these activities will help you.
-To make marketing really work in your design or craft business you need to start putting your potential clients at the heart of your business, really getting to know them, really understanding what makes them tick, why they love your work, and then starting to create and communicate with them from that place.
+One more thought about marketing … there isn’t really a ‘quick fix’ although all of these activities will help you.
+To make marketing really work in your design or craft business you need to start putting your potential clients at the heart of your business, really getting to know them, really understanding what makes them tick, why they love your work, and then start creating content and communicating with them from that place.

-If you come ‘out of the blue’, haven’t been in regular contact and start spamming people one week before a show with lots of promotional info or say ‘buy me, buy me’ then they will get very annoyed with you.
+If you suddenly appear ‘out of the blue’, haven’t been in regular contact, and start spamming people one week before a show with lots of promotional information or say ‘buy me, buy me’ then they will get annoyed with you.

 Only by building up real relationships with your clients will you become successful in your business.

-What would you add to this last minute marketing tips for craft fairs and design events?
+What would you add to this last minute marketing tips for craft fairs and design events blog post?
 Did we inspire you to take action and did you get a great result that you would like to share with us?
 We would love to hear from you!
 Share with us in the comments box below.